-Lysos is a mountainous village of Paphos district, located at the NE of the region, in an altitude of 560 meters, not far from Polis town, in Cyprus.
+Lysos is a mountainous village of Paphos district, located at the NE of the region, at an altitude of 560 meters, not far from Polis town, in Cyprus.

 Remarkable nature trails are existing in the area, which would give visitors the chance to observe – unique in their kind – plants, birds and reptiles.

-In nowadays the village counts a little bit more than 200 habitants.
+Nowadays the village counts a little bit more than 200 inhabitants.

 In Lysos, the visitor can admire the unique natural environment at the Stavros tis Psokas venue, the village's Byzantine Church that has an ancient Byzantine fresco in the Sanctuary's (Bema) niche, the frescoes in the small church of St. George, and many other sights.

 As far as transportation is concerned, Lysos is connected to Polis Chrysochous via the Meladia - Peristeronas - Steni road.

 Culture and History